samcottle/notes/commandline.md

 ### Parameter expansion
 Parameters can be used as a sort of wildcard in place of a username (i.e. `$USER`) and many other variables.

+### Using quotes to control expansion
+Using the command `echo The total is $100` displays `The total is 00` (because `$100` is interpreted as two things: the wildcard `$1`, and `00`).
+To avoid these kinds of scenario, you can use:
+- Double quotes: `"`s around text will suppress most special characters, such as word splitting, pathname expansion, tilde expansion, and brace expansion (but not a `$`, `/`, or back tick).
+Example: `mv "two words.txt" two_words.txt`.
+- Single quotes: `'`s around text will suppress all unwanted expansion.
+Example: `echo 'The total is $100'` would display `The total is $100`.
+- Escape character: A `\` will suppress a single character.
+This is often used to:
+  - Suppress one character within a string of double quotes: `echo "The balance of $USER is: \$5.00"`.
+  - Prevent accidental expansion in poorly named files: `rn bad\&filename.txt good_filename.txt`.
+  Here are some other

 ## Getting help
 The commands for getting help aren't standardised, but generally speaking you can use the following to find out about a command: